Paul Jamin: Life and career

 He was a student of Gustave Boulanger.

 His paintings were shown frequently at the Salon throughout the last quarter of the nineteenth century.
-One of his best-known paintings is Le Brenn et sa part de butin (1893), which depicts the Gaulish chieftain Brennus viewing his captives after the looting of Rome.
+In 1882 he produced The Death of the Prince Imperial, a scene depicting the death of the Bonapartist claimant Louis-Napoléon, Prince Imperial during the recent Anglo-Zulu War.
+One of his best-known paintings is Brennus and His Share of the Spoils (1893), which depicts the Gaulish chieftain Brennus viewing his captives after the looting of Rome.

 Jamin died in Paris on 10 July 1903.